 So are glamping tents warm?

 Glamping tents elevate the traditional camping trip to a luxurious experience within the outdoors.
 Since glamping tents usually have thicker walls, glamping tents are generally warm and can be heated in a variety of ways depending on their building materials, location, and amenities.
-Some glamping tents are warmed but wood-burning stoves while others are warmed by electric heaters.
+Some glamping tents are warmed by wood-burning stoves while others are warmed by electric heaters.

 You will have to check with your glamping facility to find out if they heat your tent for you or if you have your own glamping tent, you will need to provide a heat source for it.